People / Nicholas Jarrot

 Spanish resistance

-Cahokia, IL On or near this day, Lewis meets with Dehault Delassus, the Spanish Governor of Upper Louisiana, and all agree that the expedition should spend the winter near Cahokia.
+On this or the previous day, Lewis meets with Dehault Delassus, the Spanish Lt.
+Governor of Upper Louisiana, and all agree that the expedition should spend the winter near Cahokia.

 Sugaring at River Dubois